Do you think you have oily skin but your cheeks become dry in winter? Maybe you have combination skin.

 Combination skin has the features of dry skin and oily skin.
 Here’s how to take care of your combination skin with a suitable routine.

 Skin type is a genetic attribute: if you have combination skin, you can’t do anything about it.
-However, it is possible to treat blemishes that often come with combination skin such as acne on the T-zone or irritations on the cheeks.
+However, it is possible to care for blemishes that often come with combination skin on the T-zone or feelings of irritations on the cheeks.

-Combination skin is sometimes difficult to deal with: a moisturiser is essential for treating the dry area but can also accentuate excess sebum on the T-zone.
-Likewise, regular exfoliation is necessary to treat the oilier part of the skin, but may irritate cheeks.
+Combination skin is sometimes difficult to deal with: a moisturiser is essential for dry areas but can also accentuate excess sebum on the T-zone.
+Likewise, regular exfoliation is necessary to mattify the oilier part of the skin, but may irritate cheeks.
 Combination skin needs purifying care that gently exfoliates while deeply hydrating skin.

 The ideal routine for combination skin is 3 key steps:

 Like combination skin, oily skin is genetic.
 However, various environmental factors can accentuate sebum hypersecretion, such as stress, diet, hormonal changes or the use of unsuitable cosmetic products.
-Pollution is also an important factor: pollutant particles stick to oil, which prevents skin from breathing and leads to even more sebum.
+Pollution is also an important factor: pollutant particles stick to oil, which leads to even more sebum.
 This vicious circle makes the skin shiny and prone to blemishes.

-Oily skin has three main needs: to detox the pores from impurities accumulated during the day, to regulate sebum production, and to protect the skin from pollution and external aggressions.
+Oily skin has three main needs: to purify the pores from impurities accumulated during the day, to regulate sebum production, and to protect the skin from pollution and external aggressions.

 The idea that oily skin doesn’t need moisturisation is a myth: dehydrated skin actually produces even more sebum to compensate for a lack of water.
 People who suffer from oily skin tend to use a lot of harsh products, like exfoliants and other mattifying ingredients that dry out the skin.
-To properly care for oily skin, you must combine a sebum regulating treatment with regular hydration.
+To properly care for oily skin, you must combine a sebum reducing product with regular hydration.

 The perfect routine for oily skin includes 3 main steps: